-Always store all your flying equipment in a dry room, protected from direct heat.
-Your wing should be dry before being packed away.
-Moisture, heat and humidity are the worst elements for damaging your glider.
+Always store all your flying equipment in a dry, cool room protected from any source of excessive heat.
+Your wing should be dry and cool before being packed away.
+Moisture, heat and humidity are the worst elements for damaging the fibres and coating of the cloth.
 Storing a damp glider in your car under the sun would be terrible for example.